Gisle Andersen

 NHH Norwegian School of Economics

-Member of: WG2
+Member of: MC representatives, WG2

 FEATURED NEOLOGISM: